HM Prison Whitemoor: 2020 Terror attack

 At approximately 9.10am, on 9 January, two prisoners wearing fake suicide belts approached and attacked a prison officer.
 The prison officer received injuries to his head and neck and the attackers used improvised bladed weapons during the assault.
 Three prison officers and a nurse also suffered injuries as they rushed to the aid of their stabbed colleague.
 One of the attackers was understood to be Brusthom Ziamani, 24, who was found guilty of preparing an act of terrorism in 2015.
-Ziamani was assisted by another prisoner, a Muslim convert who was serving time for a violent offence.
+Ziamani was assisted by another prisoner, a Muslim convert who was serving a sentence for a violent offence.
 The Met Police said it was "deemed appropriate" its counter-terrorism command unit was sent to HMP Whitemoor "due to certain circumstances relating to this incident".

 The prison today

 Whitemoor houses around 500 of the most dangerous prisoners in the UK.
 The prison has a Dangerous Severe Personality Disorder (DSPD) unit and a Close Supervision Centre (CSC).
 The centre is a prison inside the prison.
-Whitemoor does not accept any prisoners who are serving less than 4 years.
+Whitemoor does not accept any prisoners who are serving less than four years.

 The regime includes vocational training courses in the construction industry and furniture craft, and production workshops involve recycling work and a laundry.
-The prison offers full-time, half-time and part-time education courses including basic skills, GCSEs, Level 3 Access to Higher Education, and Open University courses.
+The prison offers full-time, half-time and part-time education courses including basic skills, GCSEs, Level 3 Access to Higher Education and Open University courses.

 The Healthcare Centre includes a nine bed in-patients' facility.
 The centre employs a full-time doctor and provides twenty-four-hour nursing services.
 Out of hours medical cover is provided by an on-call service.
-Other facilities include a gymnasium and prison shop.
+Other facilities include a gymnasium and a shop.